JAAR91/twitter/README.md

 ### Install

+- yarn install on your terminal
-- run bundler install on your console
+- run bundler install on your terminal
 - run rails db:migrate to build the tables on the database

 ### Setup